Shiloh's Core Beliefs

 Humans (both male and female) were created for God's glory.
 Adam and Eve were created without Sin and appointed to have dominion and authority over all of God's creation.

 When Adam and Eve disobeyed God, they ceased to be what they were created to be and became fallen in the image and likeness of God.
-Sin caused them to fall out of fellowship with God and severed God's relationship with His creation.
+As a result of their deception and disobedience, Sin entered the world.
+Consequently, Sin caused them (and us) to fall out of fellowship with God and severed our relationship with Him.

 Salvation

-Jesus Christ came to reconcile humanity with God.
-He lived a Sinless life and willingly died on the cross to pay the penalty for our Sin.
-God raised him from the dead and by grace, offers the free gift eternal life to all who accept Christ by faith to receive Him as their Lord and Savior.
-Salvation can be found in Jesus Christ alone.
+Salvation is granted through faith in Jesus Christ Who came to reconcile humanity with God.
+Our faith in Him and His willful death on the cross pays the penalty for our Sin.
+We are saved by God's Grace through our faith in Christ whom God raised from the dead.
+That grace offers the free gift of eternal life to all who believe, accept, and receive Christ as Lord and Savior.
+Salvation is found in Jesus Christ alone.

 The Church